Injury Prevention Programs

 Driver Safety

-Traffic collisions account for the majority of deaths and injuries across all age groups and 95 percent of these are preventable.
-That's why UC San Diego Health is aiding community efforts to reverse this trend by:
+Traffic collisions are the leading cause of deaths and injuries across all age groups, and about 95% of these are preventable.
+That's why UC San Diego Health is supporting community efforts to reverse this trend in two ways.

 Video: Take Action Against Distracted Driving